 - How S&OP can be utilised to successfully predict downturns and upturns in order to continuously meet financial objectives.How organisations using this method have improved business strategy execution, which increases market value.

-These top 7 Sales and Operations Planning books illustrate:
+List of Top 7 Sales and Operations Planning Books

 4. Sales & Operations Planning RESULTS: Find, Measure, and Manage Results Throughout Your Supply Chain

 For individuals looking for enhanced outcomes from the S&OP process, the book Sales & Operations Planning outcomes is a condensed and well-written resource.
 In addition to strategies for carrying out an S&OP process, the author uses specific ideas for cost savings and financial gains to manage and measure results at every level.